69MichelleDB/ToNCodes/README.md

 >
 > `To enable the DEBUG`, in "File > Options", currently shows information of the on going round.
 >
-> `OSC`, you can enable or disable OSC communication, change the port number and edit the name to which each attribute gets the information sent to in "File > Options"
+> `OSC`, you can enable or disable OSC communication, change the port number and edit the name to which each OSC parameter gets the information sent to in "File > Options"

 This current version was made under `Python 3.13.02`.
 If you want to run it, [you can download the latest standalone release](https://github.com/69MichelleDB/ToNCodes/releases/latest) or if you have Python installed, you can clone the project and run `ToNCodes.py`.